by Chris Baumgartner

 [Sung.]
 Lady, when I’m with you I’m smiling.

-Paraphrase of a line from the 1974 Styx song “Lady.”
+A paraphrase of a line from the 1974 Styx song “Lady.”
 The actual line is: “Lady, when you’re with me I’m smiling.”

 Pepsi gave them big bucks to place Coke in this movie.